jhelvy/distillery/README.md

 [Open an issue](https://github.com/jhelvy/distillery/issues) and add a link to your post as well as a link to the post source code.
-We’ll copy over the source files, insert an attribution statement at the top linking back to the original post, and then add it to the tips & tricks page.
+We’ll copy over the source files and rebuilt the post here, inserting the following attribution statement at the top:

+    > Note: This post was originally written by [name](link) and copied here on {date} - see the original post [here](link) for a potentially updated version.

 List of sites in showcase:
 ==========================